USS Antares (AG-10): World War II

 During the action, Antares expended 11 rounds of 5 in, 35 rounds of 3 in, and 130 rounds of 20 mm.
 She suffered four men wounded when a 20 mm shell hit a splinter shield; seven men suffered broken ear drums from the concussion of the 5 in gun going off directly over the 3 in gun they manned.
 Postwar records reveal Antares' assailants to be I-36, whose torpedoes missed their target, and the kaiten-carrying I-165, which had departed Hikari on 15 June 1945 for the waters east of the Marianas as part of the "Todoroki" squadron—a special kaiten attack unit.
 Navy planes flying out of Saipan subsequently sank the latter on 29 June.Antares brought her eventful voyage to a close at Pearl Harbor on 9 July.
 She sailed for Ulithi on the 28th, and arrived there on 12 August as the war in the Pacific was coming to a close.
 Sailing for Okinawa on the 14th, she arrived there on the 19th.
-The ship subsequently supported the occupation of Korea and China, issuing stores and clothing to forces at Jinsen (now Inchon), Korea; Taku Bay, Weiheiwei and Tsingtao, China into the spring of 1946, departing Tsingtao on 18 April for Guam.
+The ship subsequently supported the occupation of Korea and China, issuing stores and clothing to forces at Jinsen (now Inchon), Korea; Taku Bay, Weiheiwei and Qingdao, China into the spring of 1946, departing Qingdao on 18 April for Guam.
 Reaching that port a week later, on 25 April, Antares sailed for the U.S. on 2 May.
 Ultimately reaching San Francisco, California, late in May, the ship completed discharging her remaining goods and commenced inactivation.

 Decommissioned on 2 August 1946 at the Mare Island Naval Shipyard, Antares' name was struck from the Naval Vessel Register on 25 September 1946.
 On 18 September 1947, she was sold to Kaiser and Co. for scrapping.